Kasey Kahne Racing

 The Kasey Kahne owned Kasey Kahne Racing with Mike Curb team originated in Mooresville, North Carolina.
 The N.C based company was formed in 2005 and employs over 15 people dedicated to sprint car racing.
 KKR fields two full-time entries in the World of Outlaws Sprint Car Series, the No. 49 for Brad Sweet and the No. 9 for Kasey Kahne.
-The team has over 140 Outlaw wins and has won five Outlaw titles, four consecutive titles in 2019, 2020, 2021, and 2022 with Brad Sweet, in addition to the 2013 championship with Daryn Pittman.
+The team has over 140 Outlaw wins and has won six Outlaw titles, five consecutive titles in 2019, 2020, 2021, 2022, and 2023 with Brad Sweet, in addition to the 2013 championship with Daryn Pittman.
 KKR has won the prestigious Kings Royal three times, in 2006 with Joey Saldana and in 2013 and 2019 with Brad Sweet.
 KKR also won the Knoxville Nationals in 2019 with Sweet.

 Sprint Car No. 4

-Cody Darrah (2013-2014)
+Cody Darrah (2013–2014)

 Cody Darrah drove the No. 4 from 2013 to 2015.
 He also drove the Nos.
 89 and 91 for KKR.

 Sprint Car No. 9

-Joey Saldana (2006-2012)
+Joey Saldana (2006–2012)

 Joey Saldana drove the number 9 full-time from 2006 to 2012.

 In 2006, Saldana collected 7 wins, including the Kings Royal, finishing third in points.
 In 2007, he collected 12 wins and finished second in points behind Donny Schatz.
 In 2008, he had 5 wins, finishing fourth in standings.
 In 2009, despite collecting 20 feature wins, Saldana finished 3rd in standings.

 For the 2011 season, Red Bull, which owned and sponsored Kahne's No. 4 NASCAR Cup Series car, sponsored Saldana's No. 9 sprint car.
 In July, at the Kings Royal at Eldora, Saldana suffered a horrible crash, in which he sustained a shattered right forearm, a punctured lung and five broken ribs in the scary crash.
 Despite this, Saldana returned to racing a little over two months later at Hartford Motor Speedway.

 Throughout Saldana's tenure in the No. 9, the car was primarily sponsored by Budweiser, which had sponsored Kahne's No. 9 NASCAR Sprint Cup car.

-Daryn Pittman (2013-2018)
+Daryn Pittman (2013–2018)

 Daryn Pittman drove the number 9 full-time from 2013 until 2018.
 Pittman won the 2013 World of Outlaws championship with KKR by leading the points from start to finish.
 Pittman followed up his championship season in 2014 with 14 wins, 50 top-five finishes and completed the season second in the championship standings.
 In 2015, after missing a couple of races due to injury, Pittman finished the season third in year ending points.
 In 2016, the team rebounded with eight wins and second in the points standings.
 Pittman won three races and finished fourth in the standings in 2017.
 In 2018 he grabbed 9 wins and once again finished fourth in standings.